Real estate investor overlooking some of her assets under management

 What is a DST?

-A Delaware Statutory Trust (DST) is a trust formed under the Delaware statutory trust law that allows passive, fractional ownership in real estate while qualifying as a “like kind” real estate replacement property under Section 1031.
-Properties held in a DST can be located anywhere in the U.S. and investors in a DST do not incur a tax liability in Delaware (unless the DST’s property happens to be in Delaware).
+A DST is a trust formed under the Delaware Statutory Trust law that allows passive, fractional ownership in real estate while qualifying as a “like-kind” real estate replacement property under Section 1031.
+Properties held in a DST can be located anywhere in the U.S. and investors in a DST do not incur a tax liability in Delaware (unless the investor or the DST property happens to be in Delaware).

 Who should consider a DST investment?